graspd/electron-react-neon-typescript-graspd-like-quick-start/README.md

 # electron-react-neon-typescript-graspd-like-quick-start

-Borderplate for creating app with Electron + React + Neon Bindings and TypeScript.
+Borderplate for creating app with Electron + React + Neon Bindings and TypeScript with extra features.